gingeleski/nitrogen-sports-api/README.md

-# nitrogen-sports-api
+# Nitrogen Sports API
 Unofficial API for Nitrogen Sports.
+Automates common interactions with the site using Selenium.